 Coos County updated the zoning ordinance to incorporate extension language to follow OAR 660-033-0140 permit expiration dates for any permit that is subject to Farm and Forest Zones.
-The County was appealed an affirmed on the text amendment (LUBA decision dated June 6, 2019).
+The County was appealed on this text amendment.
+However, the County was affirmed on the text amendment on June 6, 2019.
 Staff has been reviewing the history and intent of the OAR 660-033-0140 due to the prior appeals just for clarification and has included the relevant background information for guidance to this decision and to help understand how OAR 660-033-0140 applies.